 - Heart failure is rare.
 Complications develop late in adulthood and include pulmonary hypertension, stroke.

 - Parasternal heave owing to an enlarged right ventricle.

 - Ejection systolic murmur from pulmonic valve because of increased blood flow.

-- Soft delayed diastolic rumble due to increased flow through tricuspid valve.
+- Soft delayed diastolic rumble due to increased flow through the tricuspid valve.

-- Due to increased venous return, there is overload of right ventricle, which prolongs time for emptying.
+- Due to increased venous return, there is overload of the right ventricle, which prolongs the time for emptying.
 This explains the delayed P2 auscultated here.

 - Very small VSD: It often becomes a cause of ejection systolic murmur in young infants.
 Mostly, it resolves on its own.

 - Large VSD: the difference in systolic pressures of the ventricles decreases, thereby producing a rather softer and shorter left to right shunt murmur, as an ejection systolic murmur.